Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Overview of Signal Processing and CV-DV Quantum Systems

 Nonetheless, a simple example of such a unitary operator on a CV system is the free-evolution of an oscillator, given by

 where $\theta = \omega_0 t$ is a rotation angle.
 When $\theta = \frac{\pi}{2}$, this becomes the ``Fourier gate" $F = R(\frac{\pi}{2})$, which acts as

-Evidently, the Fourier gate swaps the position $\hat{x}$ with the momentum operator $\hat{p}$, thus enacting a continuous Fourier transform on the underlying wave function.
+Evidently, the Fourier gate swaps the position $\hat{x}$ with the momentum operator $\hat{p}$, thus enacting a continuous Fourier transform on the underlying wave function (Fig. \ref{fig:CV-DV-schematic}(b)).

 Lastly, we note that in practical/numerical studies of CV systems, the infinite-dimensional Hilbert space can be truncated to a finite dimension by selecting a large integer $N_{\rm max}$ to represent the maximum excitation number.
-Truncating the states and operations past this cutoff renders the system finite dimensional, effectively mapping the oscillator into an $N_{\rm max}$-dimensional qudit.
-In this setting, it has been established how to perform universal qudit-based quantum computation using oscillators~\cite{QuditsfromOscillatorsPhysRevA.104.032605,qudit2013mischuck}, yet an analogue of the Solovay-Kitaev theorem for oscillators has not been established~\cite{becker2021energy}.
+While this strategy can in principle introduce significant error for arbitrary CV-DV quantum circuits, physically implementable operations produce states with finite energy; consequently, such circuits (including those considered here) can be well-approximated through an appropriate, problem-specific choice of $N_{\rm max}$ \cite{liu2024hybrid}.
+Truncating the states and operations past this cutoff renders the system finite dimensional (and with finite energy), effectively mapping the oscillator into an $N_{\rm max}$-dimensional qudit.
+In this setting, it has been established how to perform universal qudit-based quantum computation using oscillators~\cite{qudit2013mischuck,QuditsfromOscillatorsPhysRevA.104.032605}, yet an analogue of the Solovay-Kitaev theorem for oscillators, which can establish efficient approximation of arbitrary oscillator operations using \emph{discrete-parametrized} oscillator gates, is not known.

+In general however, methods for performing CV computations by encoding continuous variables in DV devices (i.e., qudits) typically incur additional resource overhead compared to pure CV approaches.
+For example, Ref.~\cite{C2QA-LGTpaper} introduces a method for simulating fermion-boson Hamiltonians on hybrid CV-DV quantum architectures, and shows that a purely DV-based approach incurs an increase in gate count of $O(\log^2(N_{\text{max}}))$ relative to the hybrid CV-DV method.
+Similar advantages of CV and hybrid approaches over purely DV methods are discussed in Refs.~\cite{Kumar_2025, sawaya2020resource}.